Here’s how the Italian master cheese makers make burrata cheese.

 Burrata is also delicious with pasta, for example.
 “Penne with cherry tomatoes, arugula, and burrata”.
 Or “Spaghetti with zucchini, burrata mousse, and crispy pancetta”.

-Use your imagination and creativity to make delicious dishes with the queen of Italian fresh cheeses.
+Use your imagination and creativity to make delicious dishes with the best Italian fresh cheese.